RoryHemmings/CAN-spy/docs/report.md

 The Controller Area Network (CAN) protocol is an extremely common serial communication protocol used frequently in large complex systems like automobiles, ships, trains, planes, factories, and other industrial technologies.
 It's priority based arbitration design makes it appealing to systems where reliability and real-time responses are critical.
 While robust and flexible, the standard is relatively old, and thus doesn't hold up under modern security standards.
 As a result, the standard is a serious weak point in critical infrastructure and thus in recent years it has drawn much attention from bad actors and security researchers alike.
 The goal of this project is to provide an extensible platform for developing CAN exploits for use by security researchers when protecting against these attacks.

 ## Current State of the Art
 Currently, security researchers seeking to harden their system have a couple options.
 Most attacks in this field focus on automotive attacks as cars are the most prevalent users of CAN in our daily lives.
 As a result, a lot of the existing infrastructure is based around cars.
 One such example hardware is the OBD-II cable.
 OBD-II is the standard used to read information from a cars computer system.
-It provides a standard port which allows you to read from the internal CAN bus along with a couple other busses.
+It provides a standard port which allows you to read from the internal CAN bus along with a couple other buses.
 This is almost always the hardware associated with CAN security research.

 Once you have access to the physical CAN bus via the OBD-II cable, you can read or write from the CAN bus using `can-utils`.
 This is a repository of command line tools which you can use to interact with the CAN bus.